Table of Contents

 Successful entrepreneurs have always known that increasing employee motivation leads to increased efficiency and improved economic performance.
-One good way to do this is to make employees owners of the company, which can be done via the use of share options.
+One good way to do this is to make employees owners of the company, which can be done using share options.

-No less important is the possibility of linking employees to the company for a longer period of time, as well-skilled people are the greatest assets of companies.
+No less important is the possibility of linking employees to the company for a longer time, as well-skilled people are companies’ greatest assets.

 Share options in the Estonian legal system

-Granting share options to an employee is treated in Estonia as remuneration in kind.
+In Estonia, granting share options to an employee is treated as remuneration in kind.
 The Income Tax Act treats a share option as a derivative contract entered into with an employer, which gives the employee the right, not the obligation, to buy the option from the issuer or sell the option to the issuer at a fixed price and within a fixed term.

-It is a contractual promise to give the employee the status of a company owner in order to link key employees to the employer for a longer period of time and to enable them to benefit from the company’s well-being.
-The status of the owner can be given directly in the employer but also in a company belonging to the same group as the employer.
-The share option can be granted to employees free of charge or for a specific fee, ie grant price.
+It is a contractual promise to give the employee the status of a company owner to link key employees to the employer for a more extended period and to enable them to benefit from the company’s well-being.
+The owner’s status can be given directly to the employer and in a company belonging to the same group as the employer.
+The share option can be granted to employees free of charge or for a specific fee, i.e., the grant price.
 In principle, the exercise period of the options is not limited, but it is important for tax purposes.

-The option to exercise the share option can also be linked to the performance of the company, the performance of the employee, or even the sale of the company.
-In practice, share in foreign employer share programs (RSU, PSU, ESPP) is also equated with the share option, but it is important that such assets do not have the typical owner’s rights, like dividend and voting rights.
+The option to exercise the share option can also be linked to the company’s performance, the employees, or even the sale of the company.
+In practice, sharing in foreign employer share programs (RSU, PSU, ESPP) is also equated with the share option, but such assets mustn’t have the typical owner’s rights, like dividend and voting rights.

-In Estonia, share options are defined by their properties, if the assets treated as a share option abroad meet the definition of Estonian share options in terms of properties, then they can also be considered as share options in Estonia.
+In Estonia, share options are defined by their properties; if the assets treated as a share option abroad meet the Estonian share options in terms of properties, then they can also be considered as share options in Estonia.